2.1.2 |

 all different from the one between attributes as heaviness and

 lightness or, for that matter, happiness and unhappiness.
-It

-formal property like connectedness (our 'concatenatedness') only
+property such as connectedness (our 'concatenatedness') solely with regard

-especially when the existence or recognition of the 'qualitative'
+existence or recognition of the 'qualitative' attribute catena precedes or

-existence or recognition of the comparative relation catena.
+is presupposed by the existence or recognition of the comparative relation